Getting started with Angel Investing

 An angel investor is simply a High Net Worth individual who invests their own money directly in early-stage companies in exchange for equity in the business.
 Angels tend to back startups in companies at very early-stages (which can be a very risky investment) before a bank would as well as sometimes providing them with guidance and expertise, hence the term 'angel'.

-Whilst anyone with money to spare can essentially act as an angel, if you’re receiving promotional investing opportunities you often have to declare yourself as a High Net Worth Individual or a Professional Investor which, as the names suggest, showcases that you have the capacity for loss and/or understanding of the risks associated with investing.
+Anyone with money to invest can essentially act as an angel, you do not need to be qualified.
+However, if you wish to access angel investment opportunities from angel group, platforms, or similar organisations/ individuals, you will have to declare yourself as either a High Net Worth Individual or a Professional Investor, which, as the names suggest, showcases that either you have the capacity for loss and/or understanding of the risks associated with investing.

 Is angel investing risky?